shoemakerdr/dragonbook/source/resources.rst

 Lecture 1: Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^
-A big chunk of this video is a history of operating systems, but there's some good general information about the design of the
+The first part of this video is a history of operating systems, but there's some good general information about the design of the
 Linux kernel in there.
-The rest of it is about how operating systems work, how they bootstrap themselves, how loaders work, etc.
+Then the professor talks about how operating systems work, how they bootstrap themselves, how the loader works, etc.

-I work on developer and infrastructure tooling for my job, so this is all nice to know about.
+Around the 30min mark, he starts talking about tools like objdump, how to compile C code, and how to use Make.
+When I first started teaching myself programming, I remember seeing a lot of Makefiles around, and I couldn't make heads or tails of them.
+I was super intimidated by them.
+Eventually, I dug around and figure out enough about Make to not be scared of it.
+I WISH I would've seen this kind of intro to Make when I was learning this; it would've been INVALUABLE.
+It also would've saved me time on stupid errors I couldn't figure out (Hello, tabs!).
+Anyways, this section is a decent primer for anyone who wants to work in build/infra/developer tools.
+It's nice to know the history, but also these tools are still out there and in regular use.
+If you build lots of C/C++ libraries, you'll probably be very familiar with a lot of these tools.

+Around 45min, the lecturer talks about LLVM and it's intermediate representation (IR).
+Super interesting stuff.
+He doesn't go super in-depth about it, but if you're interested in very deep discussion of LLVM's architecture, check out Chris Lattner's chapter about it in the
+`"Architecture of Open Source Applications" <https://www.aosabook.org/en/llvm.html>`_ online book.

 .. raw:: html